PerNilsson360/jstr/README.md

 [1, true, "foo"]
 ```

-Now we can explore what string function returns for a node set, from
+Now we can explore what the "string" function returns for a node set,
-[2].
+the following is from [2].

 "The string function converts an object to a string as follows:
  - A node-set is converted to a string by returning the string-value